otrv4/otrv4/modes/otrv4-only-mode.md

 # OTR version 4: version 4 only mode ("standalone" mode?)

-This document describes the version 4 of the Off-the-Record Messaging protocol, in a operation mode that aims to provide a always encrypted mode with higher security properties than OTR version 3.
+This document describes the version 4 of the Off-the-Record Messaging protocol, in an operation mode that aims to provide an always encrypted mode with higher security properties than OTR version 3.

 ## Mode description